RDMsmartnetworks/STM32_HAL_RNDIS/README.md

 # STM32_HAL_RNDIS
+Author:
-Author: Nico Korn
+<br>Nico Korn

 Project:
-RNDIS for ST HAL library
+<br>RNDIS for ST HAL library

 Used target:
-Blackpill board with stm32f411
+<br>Blackpill board with stm32f411

 Usage:
-To have platform independent network interfaces over usb which is working with Linux, Windows, Mac OS ect.
+<br>To have platform independent network interfaces over usb which is working with Linux, Windows, Mac OS ect.

 Description:
-This rndis project is based on the HAL library and uses FreeRTOS.
+<br>This rndis project is based on the HAL library and uses FreeRTOS.
 The rndis usb interface is functional and implemented.
 At least enummeration is working if you flash this project on a stm32f411 based board with usb socket.
 The rs485 interface is just a template for a second interface and needs to be completed.
 You could also implement a webserver, a dhcp server and a dns which are using the second interface.
 For frame management I implemented a ringbuffer "queuex".
 The ringbuffers parameters can be found in its header file.
 I'm using staticly allocated memory for better performance.
 Each interface has its own ringbuffer, so they don't block each other.
 I tried also a linked list with heap allocation, but that apporach was less performand due to memory allocation during runtime but memory wise it was more efficient.